akashgokul/VP4LaneDet/README.md

 ## Overview

 This repository provides the code for our CS294-167 final project: Lane Detection using Vanishing Points.
 Through the course of this experiment, we primarily used Google Colab.
-Files for our code is also available on this repository.
+Files for our code are also available on this repository.

 Our multi-task CNN which also predicts the scene's vanishing point can be found [here](https://colab.research.google.com/drive/1W4dX96ZmzpDaOq_KsI_l5TSfvjtIG0Fd?usp=sharing).